 We explain how the coronavirus is impacting markets and reveal the latest views from Schroders' experts.

-The spread of coronavirus, COVID-19, beyond China has created fresh uncertainty for the global growth outlook and sparked volatility in financial markets.
+The spread of coronavirus, COVID-19 has created fresh uncertainty for the global growth outlook and sparked volatility in financial markets.

 What has been the impact so far?